Luligu/matterbridge-hass/README.md

 ---

-Work in progress, this release is still at alpha stage!
+Work in progress, this release is still at development stage!

 This plugin allows you to expose the Home Assistant devices to Matter.

 Features:

 - the plugin can run with Matterbridge running in the Matterbridge Official Add-on or outside Home Assistant.
-- the connection with Home Assistant is made throught WebSocket: so Matterbridge can be also in another network if Home Assistant is reachable.
+- the connection with Home Assistant is made throught WebSocket: so Matterbridge can be also in another network if the Home Assistant host is reachable.

 Supported devices: